-Program Director – This is an event-focused position, responsible for evaluating public events and requests as potential outreach activities, making recommendations to the Executive Committee for participation, coordinating and promoting volunteer opportunities within the Association and maintaining records of volunteer activities.
-This position is appointed by and serves at the pleasure of the Executive Committee.
+Program Director – This is an event-focused position, responsible for evaluating public events and requests as potential outreach activities, making recommendations to the Executive Board for participation, coordinating and promoting volunteer opportunities within the Association, and maintaining records of volunteer activities.
+This position is appointed by and serves at the pleasure of the Executive Board.

-Advisor – In addition to Officers, the Executive Committee has four Advisor positions.
-Some of these positions are a filled by people who were Officers in the previous year, with the balance elected.
-The primary role of an Advisor is to share their perspectives on the Executive Committee and vote on issues.
-This is often done via email, and at meetings of the Executive Committee that are scheduled from time to time.
+Board Members at Large – In addition to Officers, the Executive Board has four At-Large positions.
+Some of these positions are filled by people who were Officers in the previous year, with the balance elected.
+The primary role of at At-Large position is to chair a committee, learn the organization, share their perspectives on the Executive Board and vote on issues.